Erlotinib (Tarceva ®)

 Sore mouth and ulcers

-Your mouth may become sore or dry, or you may notice small ulcers during this treatment.
-Some people find sucking on ice soothing.
+Your mouth may become sore or dry, or you may notice small mouth ulcers during this treatment.
 Drinking plenty of fluids, and cleaning your teeth regularly and gently with a soft toothbrush, can help to reduce the risk of this happening.
-Tell your nurse or doctor if you have any of these problems, as they can prescribe mouthwashes and medicine to prevent or clear mouth infections.
+Tell your nurse or doctor if you have any of these problems.
+They can prescribe mouthwashes and medicine to prevent or clear mouth infections.

 Loss of appetite